hetenho/sticky-component/README.md

 ## FAQ

 ### I get errors while using React.Fragments
-React.Fragments does not correspond to an actual DOM node, so `react-sticky` can not calculate its position.
+React.Fragments does not correspond to an actual DOM node, so `sticky-component` can not calculate its position.
 Because of this, React.Fragments is not supported.